cran-task-views/Spatial/Spatial.md

-`r pkg("spdep", priority = "core")` package, which provides basic functions for building neighbour lists and spatial weights, tests for spatial autocorrelation for areal data like Moran's I. Functions for fitting spatial regression models, such as SAR and CAR models prior to version 1.1-1 are now in
-`r pkg("spatialreg", priority = "core")`.
+`r pkg("spdep", priority = "core")` package, which provides basic functions for building neighbour lists and spatial weights, tests for spatial autocorrelation for areal data like Moran's I. Functions for fitting spatial regression models, such as SAR and CAR models are in `r pkg("spatialreg", priority = "core")`.
 These models assume that the spatial dependence can be described by known weights.
 In `r pkg("spatialreg")`, the `ME` and `SpatialFiltering`